-If you are the “Dumpee”, then make it clear to yourself that you don’t need another talk, you don’t need closure — all you need to know is that it’s over.
-You will realize the reasons for the break up, if not immediately, then after some time has passed.
+If you are the Dumpee, then make it clear to yourself that you don’t need another talk, you don’t need closure — all you need to do is accept that it’s over.

 Think about this.

-Maybe you will have to make YOUR own experiences, maybe you will have to realize the hard way which choice is the better one — we often learn better by making mistakes.
+Maybe for you, it’s necessary to make YOUR own experiences; perhaps you will have to learn the hard way which choice is the better one — we often learn better by making mistakes.